Werkov/Werkov.github.io/_posts/2018-01-13-predictions.md

 - I will travel inside the Europe only in 2018:
   90%
-- I will not have been hospitalized for any other reason:
+- I will not have been hospitalized:
   95%
 - I attend at least one wedding this year:
   60%